 Sometime before 1527, Estevanico became the personal slave of Andres Dorantes de Carranza, with whom he traveled on the ill-fated expedition of Panfilo de Narvaez to Florida.
 After surviving a hurricane near Cuba, the expedition landed on the west coast of Florida near present-day Tampa Bay in April 1528, claiming the land for Spain.

 A series of hurricanes and fights with the local Indians killed many of the crew, and the ship’s captain sailed to Mexico without many of his men.
 The stranded men soon built five crude barges on which they sailed west, hoping to reach a Spanish settlement in Mexico.
 Along the way, three of the vessels sank, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
 After a very cold winter with very little food, only 15 men survived.

-In the spring, the men traveled west by land, walking along the Colorado River, through the deserts of modern-day New Mexico, and Texas before finally reaching “civilization” in Mexico in 1536.
+In the spring, the men traveled west by land, walking along the Colorado River through modern-day New Mexico and Texas deserts before finally reaching “civilization” in Mexico in 1536.
 By this time, there were only four men who had survived – Estevanico, Carranza, Cabeza de Vaca, and Alonso Castillo Maldonado.
 Estevanico was the first African-born slave to traverse Texas.
 When they arrived in Mexico City, Estevanico was sold to the Viceroy Antonio de Mendoza, who assigned him to a Franciscan, Fray Marcos de Niza.